Tea and crumpets: Biden, Jill Biden remember the queen

 “Sometimes you think you'll never, you'll never overcome it,” said Biden, who often speaks in very personal terms about loss following the death of his first wife and infant daughter, and later an adult son.
 “But as I’ve told the king, she’s going to be with him every step of the way — every minute, every moment.
 And that’s a reassuring notion.”

-While standing alongside the coffin on Sunday, the first lady said, she watched a little boy dressed in a Boy Scout uniform come in and give the queen a three-finger salute.
+While viewing the coffin on Sunday, the first lady said, she watched a little boy dressed in a Boy Scout uniform come in and give the queen a three-finger salute.

 “I mean, it just gave me a lump in my throat,” she said, and showed ”how much the people really loved their queen, no matter their ages."